-Note: This program is considered a "higher risk" program for 2023, pursuant to 2 CFR section 200.519(c)(2).
+Note: This program is considered a "higher risk" program for 2024, pursuant to 2 CFR section 200.519(c)(2).
 Refer to the "Programs with Higher Risk Designation" section of Part 8, Appendix IV, Internal Reference Tables, for a discussion of the impact of the "higher risk" designation on the major program determination process.

-Note: Per Part IV, "Other Information," certain Coronavirus State and Local Fiscal Recovery Funds (SLFRF) recipients are provided with an option to have an alternative compliance examination engagement in lieu of a Single Audit or a Program-Specific Audit under 2 CFR Part 200, Subpart F.
+Note: Per Part IV, "Other Information," certain Coronavirus State and Local Fiscal Recovery Funds (SLFRF) recipients are provided with an option to have an alternative compliance examination engagement in lieu of a Single Audit or a Program-Specific Audit.